Hello Planning Mashers!

 - Get a wake-up light therapy alarm clock

 Health & Fitness

-If you struggle to keep your health habits, check out these 11 amazing Bullet Journal spreads to create a healthy lifestyle.
-Another great way is to actually experiment with your workouts and food habits until you find that perfect one.
+If you struggle to keep your health habits, check out these amazing Bullet Journal spreads to create a healthy lifestyle.
+Another great way is to experiment with your workouts and food habits until you find the perfect one.

 Some of my personal health-related goals are: